Last Updated on

 The family room consists of 2 queen sized beds and a pull out couch.
 The room was comfortable and clean, though perhaps a little closer to the elevator than I’d like to be.
 You’ll understand more about that shortly.

 We drove down together in the largest vehicle in our family fleet, an 8 passenger Ford Transit, we have nicknamed The Beast.
-We stopped along the way to pick up a few things at the Seattle Outlet Mall where we had lunch at a food truck, and to visit family in Seattle.
+We stopped along the way to pick up a few things at the Seattle Outlet Mall where we had lunch at a food truck, and to visit family at Pier 57 in Seattle.
 By the time we arrived at Great Wolf Lodge, and got settled into our room the kids were ready to get changed and get in the water.

 Great Wolf Lodge, Grand Mound, Washington – The Slides